-• In addition to the EI benefit the Diocese also has a Long Term Disability (LTD) Plan.
-The employee is eligible to receive LTD benefits if she/he has been continuously sick or disabled and unable to work, for a period of 119 days, and if benefits have been approved by the national church's Pension Office.
-The monthly LTD benefit payment is taxable and, as of 2019 is calculated as 66 2/3% of monthly salary for the first 18 months of a disability.
+• In addition to the EI benefit the Diocese also has a LTD Plan.
+The employee is eligible to receive LTD benefits if they have been continuously sick or disabled and unable to work, for a period of 119 days, and if benefits have been approved by the national church's Pension Office.
+The monthly LTD benefit payment is taxable and is calculated as 66 2/3% of monthly salary for the first 18 months of a disability.
 [After 18 months, the benefit is paid at 60% of monthly salary.].
 Brochures with information concerning this plan are available from the Payroll, Pension and Benefits Administrator at the diocesan offices.